<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 What makes a well-designed grand jury suite?

-The grand jury suite should be inconspicuously located in the courthouse, near the prosecutor’s office, and adjacent to the secure circulation path to allow safe transport of prisoners that are to testify.
+The grand jury suite should be inconspicuously located in the courthouse, near the prosecutor’s office, and adjacent to the secure circulation path to allow safe transport of prisoners to testify.
 The suite’s perimeter should be acoustically sealed to prevent sound transmission.
 Infra-red “scramblers” can also be used in the hearing room to prevent remote listening devices from picking up the proceedings.

-The grand jury suite shown in the following plan depicts a nearly ideal layout for a newly designed suite.
+The grand jury suite in the following plan depicts a nearly ideal layout for a newly designed suite.

 Grand Jury Suite Layout - Fentress Inc.